dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 GO Index
 ~~~~~~~~

 The "go_index" job is a special case of the "ss_index" job, described in :numref:`StA_Skill-Score-Index`.
 The GO Index is a weighted average of 48 skill scores of RMSE statistics for wind speed, dew point temperature, temperature, height, and pressure at several levels in the atmosphere.
-The variables, levels, and lead times included in the index are shown in :numref:`compute_GO_Index` and are defined by the default STATAnalysisConfig_GO_Index configuration file.
+The variables, levels, and lead times included in the index are listed in :numref:`compute_GO_Index` and are defined by the default "STATAnalysisConfig_GO_Index" configuration file.
 The partial sums (SL1L2 lines in the STAT output) for each of these variables at each level and lead time must have been computed in a previous step.
 The Stat-Analysis tool then uses the weights in :numref:`compute_GO_Index` to compute values for the GO Index.

 .. _compute_GO_Index: